Festa della Salute, Venice

 The Festa della Salute today

 The next port of call is fifty yards away, in a small campo where more market stalls are set out, these ones of more interest to the children who’ve been brought here by their parents.
 At these colourful stands, from solemn salesmen in white coats, you can buy sweets, doughnuts, toffee apples, candy floss and all sorts of caramelised fruit on sticks.
-Balloons are also an important feature for the younger Venetians, and they head happily home with giant helium balloons bobbing above their heads.
+In recent years there have been street food stalls too, and Venice’s expanding student population hanging out in groups to eat.
+Balloons are an important feature for the youngest Venetians, and they head happily home with giant helium balloons shaped like animals or cartoon characters bobbing above their heads.

 Additional boats are put on for this stretch of the Grand Canal, all stopping at the Salute vaporetto stop; although the stop of Giglio opposite is closed for the day to make way for the bridge.